alidcastano/alidcastano-jekyll/_treasure-trove/videos/richardFeyman-POFO.md

     <iframe frameborder="0" width="400" height="270" src="//www.dailymotion.com/embed/video/x24gwgc" allowfullscreen></iframe><br /></i>

 thoughts: |
-    Fascinating to watch Richard Feynman talk about science, teaching, and work.
-His simplicity and cadence makes the entire video thoroughly enjoyable to watch.
-I'll be referencing the snippets below whenever I need inspiration on how to effectively and charismatically explain a difficult subject.
+    Fascinating to watch the legendary Richard Feynman talk about science, teaching.
+His delight in knowledge, along with the simplicity and cadence in which he talks, makes the entire film thoroughly enjoyable to watch.
+    <br><br>
+    I'll be referencing the snippets below whenever I need inspiration on how to effectively (and charismatically) teach a difficult subject.

 quote: |
     Physics is like sex: sure, it may give some practical results, but that's not why we do it. <br>